sneakysneak/docs/pages/connector-authentication/salesforce.md

 Tick the **Enable OAuth Settings** box to display further options.

-**Callback URL**: you must add a callback URL to allow Salesforce to be used in your Cyclr Console and it's accounts.
+**Callback URL**: you must add a callback URL to allow Salesforce to be used in your Cyclr Console and its accounts.

 The URLs is: